lydiaq233/MovieTheaterSeating/README.md

 ---
 ## Assumption
 - movie theater has the seating arrangement of 10 rows x 20 seats
-- A buffuer of three seats and/or one row is required.
+- A buffer of three seats and/or one row is required.
 When 2 groups are seating in diagnol position, a buffer of one row and one column is required.